Solution Movement: History

-György Gattyán's first public appearance was in 2021 in an interview with Gabriella Jakupcsek, in which she testified about her political ambitions.
-After that, Sándor Friderikusz hinted in his podcast that he was starting a party.
+György Gattyán's first public appearance since 2013 was in 2021 in an interview with Gabriella Jakupcsek, in which he testified about his political ambitions.
+After that, he hinted in Sándor Friderikusz' podcast that he was starting a party.
 He officially announced on 17 December 2021 in ATV that he is creating a party called Megoldás Mozgalom with which he intends to run in the 2022 elections and that he is nominating candidates in all 106 electoral districts.

 The party was registered on December 24, 2021, candidates were searched for in job advertisements.

 Program

 The Megoldás Mozgalom program was initially not open to the public, the program points were uploaded in the form of small cards to their website and various social media platforms.
-These include, among other things, the introduction of the concept of an economic public actor, the maximization of the tenure of the position of prime minister and the transformation of the TAO system.
+These include, among other things, the introduction of the concept of an economic public actor, the maximization of the tenure of the position of prime minister and the transformation of the TAO corporate tax system.

-Their program, which was later made public, treated as a top priority the creation of a "guarantee system" for Hungary to move into the 21st century, by creating and operating an economic, social and welfare framework appropriate to the age.
+Their program, which was later made public, treated as a top priority the creation of a "guarantee system" for Hungary to move into the 21st century, by creating and operating a state-of-the-art economic, social and welfare framework.